Pentacost

 and wild anemone,

-the mountain aster and Indian paint bush
+mountain aster and Indian paint bush

-seeded by a breeze beside the meandering
+seeded by breezes beside

-snow-melt stream.
+a meandering snow-melt stream.

 The art of lingering.